-“I have a pretty strong interest in the way the human body works and its capabilities and capacity to overcome illness and setbacks that everyone has,” Wyatt said.
+“I have a pretty strong interest in the way the human body works and its capabilities and capacity to overcome illness and setbacks that everyone has,” Wyatt says.

 “Whether that be location of placement, timing of placement, what’s required when I’m on placement, if I need to go somewhere for training, or if I need to go to Sydney for a day.
-There’s been really no hiccups with it, I think it’s been great.”
+There’ve been really no hiccups with it; I think it’s been great.”

-Wyatt’s physiotherapy skills have also carried over to his refereeing, particularly with the need to rapidly recover from the intense exercise refs have to do on a regular basis.
+Wyatt’s physiotherapy skills have also carried over to his refereeing, particularly with the need to rapidly recover from the intense exercise referees have to do on a regular basis.

-“A referee can run 11 kilometres in a game, then have a day's break and be expected to do another game two days later,” he said.
+“A referee can run 11 kilometres in a game, then have a day's break and be expected to do another game two days later,” he says.

-“Learning what I have about the musculoskeletal side of physiotherapy has carried over in terms of injury prevention, management, mobility, and what I can do in my own time to make sure I’m fit and ready and preparing as best I can for my weekend games and recovering afterwards.”
+“Learning what I have about the musculoskeletal side of physiotherapy has carried over in terms of injury prevention, management, mobility and what I can do in my own time to make sure I’m fit and preparing as best I can for my weekend games and recovering afterwards.”

-Refereeing even occasionally doubles as a study session, with Wyatt’s colleagues in Townsville eager for tips to make sure they’re physical performance is up to scratch.
+Refereeing even occasionally doubles as a study session, with Wyatt’s colleagues in Townsville eager for tips to make sure their physical performance is up to scratch.